AlfredKemoi100/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script to list content of your directory
+Script to change my working directory to home